inagua/topic-modeling-mlops/notebook/README.md

 # Amazon Web Services

+This directory contains the code to run the Kubeflow pipeline on Amazon Web Services (AWS).

+Go check this [link](https://github.com/data-science-on-aws/data-science-on-aws ) for more information on how to deploy Kubeflow notebook on AWS.

 ## Comparison - EC2 vs EKS vs SageMaker
+First, we need to know our needs and requirements for the project, to decide which machine or service from AWS we need to use.

 | Services  | Cost      |
 |-----------|---------  |